ruben-sa-brito/pokedex/README.md

 # pokedex
-A simple pokedex that shows the pokemon on the screen and tells your type.
+A simple pokedex that shows the pokemon on the screen and speaks your type.